American Megatrends: Founding

 American Megatrends Inc. (AMI) was founded in 1985 by Subramonian Shankar and Pat Sarma with funds from a previous consulting venture, Access Methods Inc. (AMI).
 Access Methods was a company run by Pat Sarma and his partner.
 After Access Methods successfully launched the AMIBIOS, there were legal issues among the owners of the company, resulting in Sarma buying out his partners.
 Access Methods still owned the rights to the AMIBIOS.
 Sarma had already started a company called Quintessential Consultants Inc. (QCI), and later set up an equal partnership with Shankar.

 By this time the AMIBIOS had become established and there was a need to keep the initials AMI.
 The partners renamed QCI as American Megatrends, with the same initials as Access Methods; the renamed company then purchased AMIBIOS from Access Methods.
 Shankar became the president and Sarma the executive vice-president of this company.
 This partnership continued until 2001, when LSI Logic purchased the RAID Division of American Megatrends; American Megatrends then purchased all shares of the company owned by Sarma, making Shankar the majority owner.

 Products

 AMIDiag

 AMIDiag is a family of PC diagnostic utilities sold to OEMs only.
 The AMIDiag suite was introduced in 1991 and made available for MS-DOS, Microsoft Windows and UEFI platforms.
 It includes both the Windows and DOS PC diagnostics programs.
 Later versions of AMIDiag support UEFI, which allows diagnostics to be performed directly on the hardware components, without having to use operating system drivers or facilities.

 Aptio

 AMI's UEFI firmware solutions.
 Aptio V is AMI's current main UEFI firmware product.
 Aptio Community Edition is an open source UEFI firmware product.
-Aptio 4 is a now-discontinued previous version that has been succeeded by Aptio V.
+Aptio 4 is a now-discontinued previous version that has been succeeded by Aptio V. Aptio is usually used by the PC and server type devices.
+The codename of AMI Aptio is "Alaska".